Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

 Maximum & Minimum Overall Production
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Maximum and minimum aggregated production of each technology over all the regions.
+Maximum and minimum aggregated production of each technology over all the regions based on the defined scenario.
 :raw-html:`<br />`

 .. container:: scrolling-wrapper